KEC79/CookieClickerTests/README.md

 -   [NodeJS](https://nodejs.org/en/)
 -   [Yarn](https://yarnpkg.com/en/docs/install#windows-stable)

-Once the required programs are installed the approporiate packages can be installed by running:
+Once the required programs are installed the appropriate packages can be installed by running:

 ```
 yarn